JimDesu/basis-lang/spec.md

 ### 9.22 Witness-Bearing Parameterized Types

-A parameterized **non-buffer** type may carry a class bound on a header parameter:
+A parameterized **non-buffer** type may carry a concept bound on a header parameter:

     .object SortedSet[T:Ord] : ^Node root, Int32 count

 The bound does three things, jointly delivering *single-structure data coherence by dataflow* for types whose representation invariants are witness-relative (a sorted structure's arrangement is meaningful only under the ordering that built it):

 1. **Every construction of an unpinned bound is an installation site.** Each constructor call for `SortedSet[&tau;]` selects a witness for `(&tau;, Ord)` at the *call site*, under the full resolution precedence (&sect;9.15); the selected dictionary flows in on the hidden-parameter channel and is **stamped into the value** at the Phase-2 commit (&sect;7.11) &mdash; flow-in, embed-out.
-The value carries one implementation-managed dictionary word per unpinned bounded parameter (&sect;5.11); a composed dictionary for a combined-class bound is one word (&sect;9.2).
+The value carries one implementation-managed dictionary word per unpinned bounded parameter (&sect;5.11); a composed dictionary for a combined-concept bound is one word (&sect;9.2).
 Dictionaries are compile-time-constructed immutable statics (&sect;9.8), so the embedded pointer raises no lifetime, region, or obligation question.

-2. **Methods dispatch through the receiver's embedded dictionary.** The header bound is scoped to the type's methods exactly as a class-header bracket is scoped to a class's signatures (&sect;9.3): inside `.cmd SortedSet[T:Ord] &s :: insert: T x`, a dispatch on the `(T, Ord)` pair resolves to **the receiver's cell** &mdash; the hidden-parameter channel with the receiver's embedded dictionary, not the call boundary, as its source.
+2. **Methods dispatch through the receiver's embedded dictionary.** The header bound is scoped to the type's methods exactly as a concept-header bracket is scoped to a concept's signatures (&sect;9.3): inside `.cmd SortedSet[T:Ord] &s :: insert: T x`, a dispatch on the `(T, Ord)` pair resolves to **the receiver's cell** &mdash; the hidden-parameter channel with the receiver's embedded dictionary, not the call boundary, as its source.
 Method signatures restate the header verbatim and carry no `Ord` binder; callers supply no witness; there is nothing to disagree with.
 For the header-bound pair, the embedded dictionary is the **sole channel** inside the type's methods: no signature spelling exists that would flow a competing same-pair witness across a method boundary, and `T` is introduced once, by the header, never re-introduced in method signatures.
 Coherence is thereby *by construction*, not by agreement-checking &mdash; the second channel that a runtime comparison would adjudicate against does not exist.

 3. **The guarantee.** Any operation reached through the value dispatches under the witness the value was built with.
 When one module builds a set under one ordering and another module probes it, the probing module's visible witnesses, its `.using` selections, and its entire import graph are irrelevant to the probe: the set's own cell decides.
-Corruption of the build-under-one/probe-under-another class is unwritable rather than checked-for.
+Corruption of the build-under-one/probe-under-another concept is unwritable rather than checked-for.

 ```
 ; ---- module M1 ----